Congress is writing up Biden’s stimulus plan. Here’s what’s in it.

 Democrats are trying to go fast and go big

-Democrats have a deadline for passing the bill in mind, because they don’t want expanded unemployment insurance to dry up in mid-March.
-President Donald Trump waited until the very last minute to sign the $900 billion stimulus package into law in December, and that threw a wrench in benefits for many workers and screwed up the inner workings of unemployment administration in many states.
+Democrats have a tight deadline for passing the bill in mind because they don’t want expanded unemployment insurance to dry up in mid-March.
+Former President Donald Trump waited until the very last minute to sign the $900 billion stimulus package into law in December, and that threw a wrench in benefits for many workers and screwed up the inner workings of unemployment administration in many states.

 This time around, Democrats appear determined to get legislation done on time.
 In the Senate, that has entailed simultaneously dealing with Trump’s impeachment trial, which ended in acquittal on February 13, and getting Biden’s Cabinet nominees confirmed.
 In a press conference with Senate Democrats on February 9, Majority Leader Chuck Schumer insisted they could get it all done.
 “The bottom line is simple: the Senate is moving full steam ahead on a bold plan to get this country out of the crisis, to speed vaccination distribution, provide a lifeline to small businesses, help schools reopen safely, save the jobs of teachers, firefighters, and other public employees and so much more,” he said.

-How this will eventually shake out is unclear.
-While it appears the White House at least initially wanted to try to get a bipartisan bill passed through regular order, it seems increasingly unlikely that the needed 10 Senate Republicans will go along, and the reconciliation process is moving ahead.
-What’s more, Democrats and Biden, well aware that the federal response to the Great Recession in 2009 was insufficient, appear determined to act aggressively on the economy this time around — whether or not many Republicans are along for the ride.
+While the White House initially said it wanted to get a bipartisan bill passed through regular order, it has become increasingly clear that it won’t be able to find 10 Senate Republicans to go along, and the reconciliation process is moving ahead.
+What’s more, Democrats and Biden, well aware that the federal response to the Great Recession in 2009 was insufficient, appear determined to act aggressively on the economy this time around — whether or not many Republicans are onboard.

 The trick, especially in the Senate, will be ensuring Democrats can stick together going forward, whatever the path.